See how advanced simulation enhances nuclear safety

 We have long-standing experience in applying big data and AI to energy simulation and management, leveraging the power of web services and monitoring solutions in residential, commercial, and industrial buildings to optimize consumption.

-Our focus is on designing tools and analysing data to optimise energy use in buildings.
-These tools have been developed over several years through international R&D projects such as EDI_Net and Sherpa, and through the spin-off company Inergy.
+These tools have been developed and validated over many years in international projects such as EDI_Net and SHERPA, and in collaboration with industry through the spin-off Inergy.

-BEE Group develops building energy models, energy management strategies, web services and monitoring devices.
-We create data-driven models to analyse the energy performance of large portfolios of buildings under real operating conditions.
+In addition, BEE Group develops building energy models and management strategies, along with web services and monitoring tools, to analyse the actual energy performance of large building portfolios.

 Definition